 With so much new and classic content you’ll never run out of things to binge.

 Netflix undoubtedly has a huge amount of content, but Amazon Prime has the edge in terms of numbers.
 And while new content is being introduced all the time, Amazon is said to have more than 24,000 movies and 2,100 shows available for streaming.

 Amazon Prime also has its own slew of original TV shows and films, as well as the option of signing up to Amazon Prime Channels where you can access things like ITV Hub, and BFI film player.

 And if you come across a film or TV show that isn’t available to stream, Amazon Prime also has the option to buy or rent content for an additional charge, so the possibilities are seemingly endless.

-In terms of numbers, NOW has fewer titles available to stream, sitting at roughly 3,000 films, TV shows and children's titles.
+Regarding numbers, NOW has fewer titles available to stream, sitting at roughly 3,000 films, TV shows and children's titles.
 What sets NOW apart is your access to brand-new international shows.

 Since NOW is the streaming service for Sky TV, the UK’s largest pay-TV provider, it gives you access to brand-new content unavailable anywhere else on the internet.